 Who am I?

-Hello, I’m Gretta Schifano, an award-winning blogger, freelance journalist and social media manager.
+Hello, I’m Gretta Schifano, an award-winning blogger, freelance journalist and social media manager, as well as the BritMums Travel Roundup Editor.
 I write about luxury family travel, travel with teens, and trips when you leave the kids behind.
 I live with my Italian Londoner husband (hence our surname) and teenage kids in rural South-East England.
 Our eldest is now studying at Uni, but she’s at home during the holidays.
 I’ve lived and worked in Italy and Spain as an English teacher.
 I’ve been vegetarian for about thirty years, and my favourite food is chocolate.

 What do I love?